When you are in the mood for a healthy meal that is also packed with flavour and texture, Lebanese food ticks all the boxes.

 Blacktown is a diverse, multicultural suburb and has some great Lebanese dining spots.

 Location: Shop 3, 490 Crown Street, Surrey Hills, NSW 2010 Ph: (02) 9331 3413

 This restaurant has the most incredible interior.
 Sit at delightfully simple light wooden tables and soak up the glorious light that streams in through the floor-to-ceiling windows.

-Pinkish tones along the walls and ceilings are complemented by indoor greenery, which soothes you into a state of readiness for some fresh food.
+Pinkish tones along the walls and ceilings are complemented by indoor greenery.
+It all combines to sooth you into a state of readiness for some fresh food.

 Or, don’t make that tough decision and just order both!
 That’s what we did, anyway.
-What’s great about this place is that it is up to date with modern lifestyles and offers a bottomless brunch on Sundays!
+What’s great about this place is that it is up to date with modern trends and offers a bottomless brunch on Sundays.

 Enjoy the spices and traditional flavours of Lebanese cuisine alongside an endless flow of French rosé or Aperol Spritz.
-We can’t think of a better way to spend a Sunday.
+We can’t think of a better way to finish off the weekend.

-Next on our list is a lovely family-run restaurant which dedicates itself not only to providing exquisite Lebanese cuisine, but also to helping the community.
+Next on our list of the best Lebanese restaurants in Sydney is a lovely family-run eatery.
+Pleasingly, Kadmus dedicates itself not only to providing exquisite Lebanese cuisine, but also to helping the community.

-On the Kadmus menu you will find all your favorite Lebanese dishes, including three different types of hummus and steaming skewers.
+On the Kadmus menu you will find all your favourite Lebanese dishes, including three different types of Hummus and steaming Skewers.